Straight to You – Triple J's Tribute to Nick Cave

 Straight to You – Triple J's Tribute to Nick Cave is a series of live concerts and subsequent compilation album and DVD of the concerts.
 It was designed as a tribute to the career of Nick Cave and consisted of various artist performing songs previously performed by Cave.

 The Straight To You concerts was held during Triple J's "Aus Music Month".
 Performed over two acts it featured a variety of singers in front of a house band.
 The Backing band was led by Cameron Bruce.
-Singers participating include Abbe May, Adalita, Alex Burnett, Ben Corbett, Bertie Blackman, Dan Sultan, Jake Stone, Johnny Mackay, Kram, Lanie Lane, Lisa Mitchell, Muscles, Tim Rogers and Urthboy.
+Singers participating include Abbe May, Adalita, Alex Burnett, Ben Corbett, Bertie Blackman, Dan Sultan, Jake Stone, Johnny Mackay, Kram, Lanie Lane, Lisa Mitchell, Muscles, Paul Kelly, Tim Rogers and Urthboy.
 There was 8 concerts held in seven cities from 9–20 November 2011.

 The Sydney concert was broadcast nationally on ABC2 TV and Triple J.

 A double CD of tracks from the concerts was released in February 2012 and won an ARIA Award for Best Original Soundtrack/Cast/Show Album.

 A DVD version of the concert was released in March with footage recorded at The Enmore, Sydney and the Forum, Melbourne.